MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/storage-and-sql-server-capacity-planning-and-configuration.md

   - Monitor how many resources are consumed by each database in the system — for example, you can use Resource Governor to help you determine the best placement of databases among computers that are running SQL Server.

 - **Microsoft Power Pivot for SharePoint** Enables users to share and collaborate on user-generated data models and analysis in Excel on the web while automatically refreshing those analyses.
-You must have Office on the web to use Excel on the web with Power Pivot for SharePoint and SharePoint Server 2016.
-You can use SQL Server 2014 (SP1) or SQL Server 2016 RTM Enterprise Edition and SQL Server Analysis Services for business intelligence with SharePoint Server 2016.
-However, you can only use Power Pivot for SharePoint with SQL Server 2016 RTM, not with SQL Server 2014 (SP1).
+You must have Office on the web to use Excel on the web with Power Pivot for SharePoint and SharePoint Server 2016, 2019, or SharePoint Subscription Edition.
+You can use SQL Server 2014 (SP1) or newer version of SQL server and SQL Server Analysis Services for business intelligence with SharePoint Server 2016 or later version of SharePoint Servers.
+However, you can only user Power Pivot for SharePoint with SQL Server 2016 RTM or later version of SQL Server.

 - **Power Pivot for SharePoint 2013** Enables users to share and collaborate on user-generated data models and analysis in Excel and in the browser while automatically refreshing those analyses.
 It is part of SQL Server 2008 R2 Analysis Services (SSAS) Datacenter and Enterprise Edition, SQL Server 2012 SP1 Analysis Services (SSAS) Enterprise Edition, and SQL Server 2014 Analysis Services (SSAS) Enterprise and Business Intelligence Edition.